Chlou

 Chlou (ჭლოუ; Ҷлоу) is a village in Ochamchire Municipality, Abkhazia, Georgia.

 Demographics

 At the time of the 2011 census, Chlou had a population of 1,609.
 Of these, 95.4% were Abkhaz, 3.3% Georgian, 0.7% Russian, 0.1% Ukrainian and 0.1% Armenian.

+Boris Adleiba[ru], the first secretary of the Abkhazian regional committee of the Communist Party who was first to sign the 1989 Lykhny Declaration was from Chlou.
+The letter was a major cause of the 1989 Sukhumi Riots.
+Beslan Butba, the owner of Abaza TV is also from Chlou.